tmelhao/blocktech-demystified/README.md

 -From the perspective of an influencer, contributing to the governance of OP Stack.
 ## About Me

 I am an independent blockchain researcher focused on interpreting cutting-edge blockchain technology from the perspective of technology and business.
 Currently, I have accumulated over 100,000 followers across various Chinese media platforms, including Twitter, Substack, and Binance Square, with exposure of tens of millions for my professional technical analyses.
-I am recognized as a social influencer in the field.
+My professional technical analyses have reached tens of millions of viewers, establishing me as a recognized social influencer in the blockchain domain.

-My media channels have published over a hundred professional articles that aim to simplify abstract and complex technical concepts, helping a broader audience to understand the intricate logic behind blockchain technology, thereby enabling them to better identify quality projects.
+Across my media channels, I've published more than a hundred professional articles.
+These pieces aim to demystify abstract and complex technical concepts, making blockchain technology more accessible to a broader audience.
+By simplifying the intricate logic behind blockchain innovations, my work enables readers to better identify and evaluate quality projects in this rapidly evolving field.

+My mission is to bridge the gap between advanced blockchain technology and public understanding, fostering informed engagement with this transformative technology.

 ### Key Areas of Focus